 PROGRESS REVIEW.
-Each continuing student should prepare a written report (see Annual Report form) for his, her, or their advisor by Week 10 of Spring term each year to apprise the advisor of progress in researching and writing the thesis, two paper option, or dissertation, as applicable.
-The adviser and DGS will comment and sign off on the annual report.
+Each continuing student should prepare a written report (see Annual Report form) for their advisor by Week 10 of Spring term each year to apprise the advisor of progress in researching and writing the thesis, two-paper option, or dissertation, as applicable.
+The advisor and Director of Graduate Studies will comment and sign off on the annual report.
 The annual report is required for students to maintain satisfactory progress in the program and to continue to receive graduate funding.

 APPLICATION FOR A DEGREE.
-The application for a degree must be filed online in GradWeb: https://gradweb.uoregon.edu
+The application for a degree must be filed online in Grad Web.

 The application must be filed no later than the 2nd week of classes of the term the degree is to be awarded.
-All grade changes, removal of incompletes, and transfer work necessary to complete degree requirements must be filed with the Graduate School the term prior to the term of graduation.
+All grade changes, removal of incompletes, and transfer work necessary to complete degree requirements must be filed with the Division of Graduate Studies the term prior to the term of graduation.
 Corrections to an academic record can be made only during the thirty days following the granting of a degree.
-The deadline for degree completion is available on the Graduate School website at: http://gradschool.uoregon.edu/deadlines
+The deadline for degree completion is available on the Division of Graduate Studies website.